kenan-dfrn/technical-test-vuejs-map/README.md

 * Display markers on the floor plan at specified locations.
 * Allow users to zoom **smoothly** and pan across the floor plan.
 * Add a button below the map to zoom on marker 3 (Dwigth's desk).
+* *Bonus: use a custom Vue component as Leaflet markers icon to customize it*

 ## Technical Constraints
 * Leaflet must be used for handling the map functionality.
 Use directly the Leaflet library not a Vue binding such as vue-leaflet.